What is Skillshare?

 Travel Sketching Essentials: A Great Sketch in 5 Steps – James Richards

-I first discovered James Richards thought the creative learning platform BluPrint (formerly Craftsy) which sadly is closing down.
-There were some fantastic really in-depth courses on Craftsy by some of the most well-known urban sketchers such as Marc Taro Holmes, Shari Blaukopf, Stephanie Bower and Suhita Shirodkar to name a few.
-James Richards also had a course.
+I first discovered James Richards through the creative learning platform, Craftsy.
+There are some fantastic really in-depth courses on Craftsy by some of the most well-known urban sketchers such as Marc Taro Holmes, Shari Blaukopf, Stephanie Bower and Suhita Shirodkar to name a few.
+James Richards also has a course there.
 As such, I started to research his work and found I absolutely loved his style.
 It’s so full of energy.